-It's important to know the difference between these two settings, because they both are helpful in different ways. :)
+It's important to know the difference between these two settings because they are both helpful in different ways. :)

 For memberships that say "No expiration date, re-bills on ...":